tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 [After further investingation](https://github.com/tensorflow/tfjs/issues/1422#issuecomment-949049456), supporting Coral accelerators via WebUSB in the browser is currently not feasible due to OS level constraints around USB refresh after uploading firmware to the device each time it is plugged in.
 Currently this is best handled via a program that can interface with drivers at the OS Level such as Node.js vs the web browser itself.

 Furthrmore after speaking with potential users of such a system, the primary use case is to accelerate edge devices like the Raspberry Pi or Asus Tinker Edge T, as most laptops/desktops or current generation smart phones that execute TensorFlow.js in browser already have real time performance with many of our models and users are satisfied with performance on these higher end devices.

+In addition to the Coral delegate, the TensorFlow.js team would like to support delegates in general.
+We envision a setup where a user could write their own delegate and load it in tfjs-tflite-node without having to send us a PR.
+This should let users rapidly prototype with new accelerators without being blocked waiting for a PR to be reveiwed or a release to be published.
+While we do not intend to write a browser-based delegate for Coral, this approach of separating delegates from the tflite implemention would also be useful in the browser, so we propoes a dynamic loading scheme for the browser as well.

 ## User Benefit